 To the average person, not getting enough vitamins may not sound like a big deal.
 However, when you change the plumbing with a duodenal switch, it can become a life-threatening problem.
 Nutritional complications with the duodenal switch include deficiencies in protein, iron, calcium, copper, zinc and fat-soluble vitamins.
 You may be asked to eat differently if protein deficiency is to occur.

-The BMI Texas team will prescribe supplements after surgery, such as:
+The board certified team at BMI Texas will prescribe supplements after surgery, such as:

 - Multi-vitamin/mineral support

 - Additional calcium